Research study update: Understanding the anti-D immune response

 Antibodies are naturally occurring molecules which can help protect you against infection and disease.

-Anti-D is an important antibody product that’s used to help prevent a devastating disease, known as Hemolytic Disease of the Fetus and Newborn (HDFN).
-This disease occurs when a woman with RhD negative blood develops antibodies which can attack the blood of her unborn child if the child is RhD positive.
-It can lead to miscarriage or stillbirth, as well as other complications.
+Anti-D is an important antibody product that’s used to help prevent a devastating disease, known as Haemolytic Disease of the Fetus and Newborn (HDFN).
+This disease occurs when a woman with RhD negative blood is carrying a baby that is RhD positive.
+The mother's immune system can recognise her baby's blood as a foreign invader and develop antibodies.
+These antibodies can then attack the blood of her unborn child, leading to miscarriage, stillbirth or other complications.

-However, if given early enough to the mother, these same antibodies (which we call anti-D), can protect the baby by ‘mopping up’ the baby’s red blood cells before they stimulate her immune response against RhD.
+However, if given early enough to the mother, these same antibodies (which we call anti-D), can protect the baby by ‘mopping up’ the baby’s red blood cells before they stimulate the mother’s immune response against RhD.

-Currently, we depend on the generosity of a small number of dedicated donors to supply the anti-D that’s required for all RhD negative pregnant women in Australia to help prevent this deadly disease.
+Currently, we depend on the generosity of a small number of dedicated anti-D donors to supply the antibodies that are given to all RhD negative pregnant women in Australia to help prevent this deadly disease.

 What did we do?